aldefouw/redcap_calc_value_differences/README.md

 The script requires a **Super Administrator** account to access REDCap for analysis purposes.
 If you do not know how to create this account - or can't - then this script probably isn't for you.

-Because of the sensisitivity of user credentials, it is recommended that you create a service account for this script specifically.
+Because of the sensitivity of user credentials, it is recommended that you create a service account for this script specifically.

 Create a **config.yml** file at the following path: